Building a Scalable Digital Banking Foundation

 Screenshots of multi-step UI for ACH Payment flow.

-Established a scalable UX foundation for future digital banking experiences.
+Established a scalable UX foundation supporting future banking products.

-The work contributed a unified design system, standardized navigation structures, and improved workflow models that supported ongoing modernization efforts across Bank of the West's digital ecosystem.
+The project established reusable interaction patterns, standardized navigation, and a unified design system that supported Bank of the West's broader digital transformation while simplifying several of its most complex customer workflows.
 The resulting framework enabled greater consistency across products while balancing customer needs, operational requirements, and regulatory constraints.

 A collage of devices, including desktop, tablet, and mobile is shown with the UI in them.